BC-113 • The E Chord

-Just one more chord for this stage and then we're going to be able to play some songs...
+Just one more chord to learn and then we'll be able to play some songs...

 ...at least, after we have done a bit of work on changing between the chords!

 Next is the E chord, and most people find it quite a bit easier than the A.

 Arrange your fingers as shown on the neck diagram and then strum, check each note individually and then strum again.
 Check that your 1st finger is not touching on any of the strings that are played open and check that all the strings are nice and clear.
 This chord is made easier by the fact that all the strings are played.